Veridise/vanguard-aleo/README.md

   - [pandas](https://pandas.pydata.org/)  (2.1.4+) for data analysis in test suite
   - [tabulate](https://github.com/astanin/python-tabulate) (0.9.0+) for result table rendering
 - <u>Leo (**7ac50d8**) for compiling and running all benchmarks enclosed</u>
-  - The tools is tested under this version, but newer version of Lao may also work.
+  - The tools is tested under this version, but newer version of Leo may also work.
+  - Older version may not work, as there are some breaking changes of Leo project structure.

 ## Usage